DeuceEFI/Cruiser/README.md

 #### Update 11/15/2012: The first 10 version 0.1-alpha PCBs have been ordered from seeedstudio Fusion PCB service for testing the design.

 #### Update 8/2/2014: I now stock the 0.3-alpha PCBs and components, they can be ordered from http://www.coolefi.com

+#### Update 5/18/2018: Created 50mmLongPCB branch and created Gerber files for this branch.
+This will allow the Cruiser to be used as the CPU for a simple ECU project.

 ### Changes